Claiming Benefits and Financial Support

 What if you can’t pay your rent?

 We want your tenancy to be a success.
-If you’re struggling to pay your rent you should contact us straight away.
+If you are struggling to pay your rent you should contact us straight away.
 We can help you work out a budget and also check if you’re entitled to any help with your rent, such as Universal Credit or Housing Benefit.
 We can agree a payment plan to help you pay your rent and reduce any arrears.
-If necessary we can signpost you to money and debt advice or possibly refer you to support agencies.
+If necessary, we can signpost you to money and debt advice or possibly refer you to support agencies.

 Welfare Benefits and Universal Credit